basilicom/koality-bundle/README.md

     yourdomain.tu/pimcore-koality-bundle-business
     yourdomain.tu/pimcore-koality-bundle-server
 either for Business or Server metrics.

+If you've set a secret token the endpoints will look as follows

+    yourdomain.tu/pimcore-koality-bundle-business?token=mySecret
+    yourdomain.tu/pimcore-koality-bundle-server?token=mySecret

 ##### Configuration